davidgoy/reflect/README.md

 ##### Authoring and publishing content (*hint...* *you don't use Reflect for that*)

-This may be obvious to some, but for the sake of those who are unfamiliar with using a decoupled system, content creation and publishing is done on the back-end.
+This may be obvious to some, but for the sake of those who are unfamiliar with using a decoupled system, content creation and publishing is done on the back-end app.
 In this case, this is your WordPress site.

 After you have set up both your Reflect site and WordPress site, you can now use WordPress' Gutenberg or classic editors as per normal to create and publish content.